MIC Qualifying Exam

 More information about the Qualifying Exam process may be found HERE.

-An extension to the completion date of the Qualifying Exam may under extenuating circumstances be granted upon written request of the MIC Academic Advisory Committee.
+An extension to the completion date of the Qualifying Exam may under extenuating circumstances be granted upon written request of the Director of Graduate Studies of MIC.
 Extensions must be requested no later than May 31st.